In a fast-changing industry, structured reflection can help you make sense of challenges and identify opportunities to navigate through them.

 The research that I completed with managers over a 3 week period showed that curiosity was a pre-requisite for successful reflection.
 Stubbornness and ego can be defence mechanisms, which often mean that individuals will be more resistant to looking at themselves in the mirror.
 Specific and observable feedback is the first step to opening up blind spots.

-3. How does reflection help in an environment where we are being asked to do more, but with less resource?
+3. How does reflection help in an environment where

 This is a common issue so a good example of how to use reflection.
 I suggest you set a goal around it with clear measures (e.g. reduce tasks by 10%) and reflect on the following: